New Strategies for PPP Loan Forgiveness

 Another update is that the current 75/25 split for payroll and non-payroll expenses would be relaxed.
 In the PPP Flexibility Act, only 60% of PPP funds need to be used on payroll expenses.
 This is another area beneficial to small businesses that were struggling to meet the 75% threshold for qualified payroll expenses.

-Third, James said there are a few things that employers need to do to decrease the baseline FTE count.
+Third, there are a few things employers need to do to decrease the baseline FTE count.
 When extending an offer of re-employment to furloughed or laid-off workers, ensure the offer is in writing under current law, and if the offer is rejected, it needs to be in writing, too.
 Then, submit that report to the state unemployment office within 30 days.

 Under the proposal, not only is the time frame to get back to FTE count extended from eight weeks to 24, employers unable to restore full employment capacity need only prove they were unable to hire back the previous employee or demonstrate an inability to hire a similarly qualified employee by year-end.
 This is important in industries where attracting qualified talent just can’t be done in an eight-week period.

 Loan terms are also supposed to be extended from two years to five, as long as the borrower and lender mutually agree to modify the loan term.
 And finally, with regard to payroll tax deferment, the current law states that certain payroll tax expenses that would otherwise be deductible would not be deductible if PPP loan proceeds are used to pay them.
-However, James explained, the proposed legislation relaxes that rule and would permit borrowers to deduct costs like healthcare or retirement on their annual federal taxes, even if PPP loan funds were used.
+However, the proposed legislation relaxes that rule and would permit borrowers to deduct costs like healthcare or retirement on their annual federal taxes, even if PPP loan funds were used.

 If the changing rules and regulations are becoming too much to keep up with, consider outsourcing all or part of the process.
 Adams Brown is handling loan forgiveness applications for numerous clients and can provide information on these services to interested businesses.